Brittney Ezell became the eighth head coach in the 46-year history of East Tennessee State University women’s basketball on May 8, 2013.

 In 2014-15, ETSU experienced an unbelievable turnaround under Ezell with a 16-game win progression from 2013-14 where the Bucs went 9-21.
 The total win improvement was the second best in the country.
 The 2014-15 win total of 21 marked the first time since the 2009-10 season that ETSU reached 20 wins.
 Led by Ezell, the Bucs made it to the Southern Conference Tournament Championship game falling to No.1 seed Chattanooga in overtime, 61-56.
 ETSU appeared in the Women's National Invitational Tournament (WNIT) for the third time in school history falling short to NC State, 73-59.

-In three years at Belmont, Ezell navigated the Bruins through their final two seasons as member of the Atlantic Sun Conference (2011-2012) and inaugural season in the Ohio Valley Conference (2013).
+Prior to taking over the Bucs in Johnson City, Ezell spent three years at Belmont in which she navigated the Bruins through their final two seasons as a member of the Atlantic Sun Conference (2011-2012) and inaugural season in the Ohio Valley Conference (2013).

 In 2011-12, Ezell directed the Bruins to 11 conference victories and a league tournament No. 3 seed in the program's final Atlantic Sun Conference campaign.
 Senior Haley Nelson ranked among the NCAA leaders in double-doubles, field goal percentage, blocked shots and rebounds en route to First Team All-Atlantic Sun honors.